 - NetBIOS Domain Name: NETBIOS domain name (e.g. MYCOMPANY) - Name: Domain name used in Awingu.
-Multiple names can refer to the same NetBIOS name. - FQDN for UPN: The FQDN counterpart when logging in using the user's UPN.
-Used to sign in with e-mail address like user name.
+Multiple names can refer to the same NetBIOS name. - FQDN for UPN: The FQDN of the domain.
 E.g. domain.internal - Host Headers: In case of having multiple domains, when reaching Awingu via one of the host headers defined here, the branding of this domain will be used and the domain does not need to be filled-in (the extra field for domain will be hidden at the login page).
 Multiple host headers can be entered comma separated. - Administrative Domain: When set to yes, admin users of this domain are allowed to configure all domains, global settings and have access to the Dashboard.
 Admin users can be defined in User Connector Configuration. - DC/LDAP server: FQDN or IP address of the Domain Controller or LDAP Server.
 E.g. ad01.domain.internal.
 Multiple servers can be entered comma separated.
 The first server will always be tried as first one during login. - Base DN: When a user signs in, this base distinguished name (DN) is used to bind via LDAP to the Domain Controller/LDAP server.
 This can be used to filter access based on organizational unit (OU).
 Example without OU restriction: dc=domian,dc=internal